klust/LUMI-BE-training-materials/docs/intro-evolving/03_LUMI_access.md

 But this procedure is only important for those LUMI-BE users who may have gotten their first access to LUMI via a project managed by CSC.

+LUMI now also provides a web interface via Open OnDemand.
+The URL is [`https://www.lumi.csc.fi/`](https://www.lumi.csc.fi/).
+It also offers a number of tools that can be useful for visualisation via a web browser, but it is still work-in-progress.

-There is currently not much support for GUI applications on LUMI.
+There is currently not much support for other technologies for GUI applications on LUMI.
-Running X11 over ssh (via `ssh -X`) is unbearibly slow for users located in Belgium.
+Running X11 over ssh (via `ssh -X`) is unbearably slow for users located in Belgium.
 The alternative is some support offered for VNC, though the window manager and fonts used by the server do look a little dated.
 Access is possible via a browser or VNC client.
 On the system, check for the
 [`lumi-vnc` module](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/l/lumi-vnc/).

-In the future we plan to provide a web interface via Open OnDemand, but there is no date set yet for availability.
-The setup of Open OnDemand is not as easy as many would like you to believe as the product does suffer from a number of security issues and needs to be linked to multiple authentication services.

 Web links: